Codecademy/docs/content/python/concepts/built-in-functions/terms/filter/filter.md

   - 'paths/data-science'
 ---

-'The `filter()` function returns a filter object that contains values filtered from an iterable where a function returns `True` for a given item's value.'
+The `filter()` function returns a filter object that contains values filtered from an iterable where a function returns `True` for a given item's value.

 ## Syntax